Chinas Weekly Export Container Shipping Index Up - UrduPoint

 China's Weekly Export Container Shipping Index Up

-The sub-index for the Mediterranean service registered the biggest week-on-week rise of 6.2 percent.
+The sub-index for the Korea service registered the biggest week-on-week rise of 4 percent.

-Bucking the trend, the sub-reading for the Korea service logged the sharpest decrease of 4.8 percent from one week earlier.
+Bucking the trend, the sub-reading for the Mediterranean service logged the sharpest decrease of 0.9 percent from one week earlier.

 The CCFI tracks spot and contractual freight rates at Chinese container ports for 12 shipping routes globally, based on data from 22 international carriers.